 Ensuring simple yet secure access is key for every property.
-So, choosing the right locks for your multifamily or commercial building is vital.
-Using a fingerprint lock as your commercial door lock eliminates the cost of having to replace physical keys.
-Biometric locks are also secure and easy to use.
+So, choosing the best smart locks for your building is vital.
+So, using a fingerprint lock as your commercial door lock eliminates the cost of having to replace physical keys.
+Additionally, biometric locks are also secure and easy to use.

-Read on to learn what a fingerprint lock is, how it works, the benefits of biometric locks for commercial doors, and our picks for the five best fingerprint biometric locks.
+Read on to learn what a fingerprint lock is, how it works, and the benefits of biometric locks for commercial doors.
+Finally, discover our picks for the five best fingerprint biometric locks.

 In this post, we cover: